robin-raymond/zax.io/variadic.md

 The `last` qualifier helps optimize the variadic transfer.
 Types qualified as `last` can optimize data transfer when passed as an argument or received as a result.

-The `last` qualifier can be applied to a variadic function to cause all passed in values to be marked as last instances whose contents are being forwarded to another function.
+The `last` qualifier can be applied to a variadic function to cause all passed in values to be qualified as `last` instances whose contents are being forwarded to another function.
 The `last` qualifier is implicitly applied to values passed by-value which are known not to be in use further in the code.
 By-reference arguments will only have `last` automatically applied if the type passed into the variadic function was already qualified as `last`.
 The programmer can add the `last` qualifier to the `...` expression automatically using the `as` operator with the `last` qualifier.

 ````zax
 func final : ()(...) = {